 If in the next result the underlying metric space $(X,\rho)$ is replaced by a uniformly convex Banach space $(X,\|\cdot\|)$ and $A$ and $B$ be nonempty closed and convex subsets then it generalizes Theorem \ref{Theorem:5}.

-\begin{thm} (\cite{Suzuki-Kikkawa-Vetro}) Let $A$ and $B$ be nonempty closed subsets of a complete metric space $(X,\rho)$, such that the ordered pairs $(A, B)$ satisfy the property $UC$.
-Let $T:A\cup B\to A\cup B$ be a cyclic map and there exists $k\in (0,1)$, so that the inequality
+\begin{theorem} (\cite{Suzuki-Kikkawa-Vetro}) Let $A$ and $B$ be nonempty closed subsets of a complete metric space $(X,\rho)$, such that the ordered pairs $(A, B)$ satisfy the property $UC$.
+Let $T:A\cup B\to A\cup B$ be a cyclic map and there exists $k\in [0,1)$, so that the inequality

 holds for all $x\in A$ and $y\in B$.
 Then there is a unique best proximity point $x$ of $T$ in $A$, the sequence of successive iterations $\{T^{2n}x_0\}_{n=1}^\infty$ converges to $x$ for any initial guess $x_0\in A$.
 There is at least one best proximity point $y\in B$ of $T$ in $B$.
-Moreover best proximity point $y\in B$ of $T$ in $B$ is unique, provided that the ordered pair $(B,A)$ has the $UC$ property. \end{thm}
+Moreover best proximity point $y\in B$ of $T$ in $B$ is unique, provided that the ordered pair $(B,A)$ has the $UC$ property. \end{theorem}

 Examples show that it is possible to have a Banach space $(X,\|\cdot\|)$ that is not even strictly convex, but there are sets $A$ and $B$, so that the ordered pair $(A,B)$ satisfies the property $UC$.